 First, navigate to your environment and kick off a new scan.
 You can do this by selecting the Actions button in the top right of an environment page, then clicking Start New Scan:

 You’ll see a banner showing that the scan is in progress.
 When the banner indicates that the scan has finished, refresh the page, and you’ll see the compliance state of all the scanned resources and whether they passed or failed compliance validation.

 There are three different ways to view compliance state:

 Compliance By Control shows the results of the scan organized by compliance control.
 You might see that CIS AWS 1-10, IAM Policy Prevent Password Reuse, failed due to 1 noncompliant resource.
 Or you might see that your infrastructure is compliant with CIS Azure 6.5, Ensure that Network Watcher is “Enabled.”

 Compliance By Resource Type categorizes results by resource types and shows a ratio of compliant to noncompliant resources.
-You might see that you have 2 compliant S3 buckets and 4 noncompliant S3 buckets, or 3 compliant virtual networks and 5 noncompliant virtual machines.
+You might see that you have 2 compliant Amazon S3 buckets and 4 noncompliant S3 buckets, or 3 compliant Azure virtual networks and 5 noncompliant virtual machines.